 “The Lady of Shalott” is one of Waterhouse’s most famous masterpieces, which features the style of the Pre-Raphaelite Brotherhood.
 His artworks were notable for the depiction of women from ancient Greek mythology and Arthurian legend.

 Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood, which included artists such as Dante Gabriel Rossetti, John Everett Millais and William Holman Hunt.
-Waterhouse embraced the Pre-Raphaelite style despite the fact that it had gone out of fashion in the British art scene, by the time he painted this painting.
+Waterhouse embraced the Pre-Raphaelite style even though it had gone out of fashion in the British art scene, by the time he painted this painting.

-- The Pre-Raphaelite Brotherhood was devoted to representing nature and rejected the conventional methods of composition of their time.
+- The Pre-Raphaelite Brotherhood was devoted to representing nature and rejected the conventional methods of their time.
 How is nature expressed in this painting?

 - The Lady defies the curse to see if she could live outside of her confinement.
 What do you see in her face?